MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 Many of the proceeding algorithms will rely on the fact that sortedSegments is sorted, so  sort it at construction.

-The "matches" will be our current best guess of what two points should surround P<sub>1</sub> in our final ordering.
+The "<b>matches</b>" will be our current best guess of what two points should surround P<sub>1</sub> in our final ordering.
 Right now they will just be pointers to other points, but as we add more terrain features we will need to add more supporting data to prevent recalculation of what the best match is.

 ### Wormholes

-A Wormhole is a point that has zero distance to two Points of your choosing and maximal distance to all other Points in the set.
+A <b>Wormhole</b> is a point that has zero distance to two Points of your choosing and maximal distance to all other Points in the set.

 So if we have Points 1 and 2 in the problem set and add Wormhole W "between" 1 and 2, then the new correct ordering would include: